polkadot-developers/polkadot-docs/develop/integrations/oracles.md

     ---

-    Chainlink is an industry-leading decentralized oracle network that brings external data onto blockchains.
+    Chainlink is a decentralized oracle network that brings external data onto blockchains.
 It acts as a secure bridge between traditional data sources and blockchain networks, enabling access to real-world information reliably.
-In the Polkadot ecosystem, Chainlink provides the [Chainlink Feed Pallet](https://github.com/smartcontractkit/chainlink-polkadot/tree/master/pallet-chainlink-feed){target=\_blank}, a Polkadot-SDK oracle module that enables access to price reference data across your runtime logic.
+In the Polkadot ecosystem, Chainlink provides the [Chainlink Feed Pallet](https://github.com/smartcontractkit/chainlink-polkadot/tree/master/pallet-chainlink-feed){target=\_blank}, a Polkadot SDK-based oracle module that enables access to price reference data across your runtime logic.

     [:octicons-arrow-right-24: Reference](https://chain.link/){target=\_blank}